geohazards-tep/dcs-rss-snap-s1-insar/README.md

 * Sentinel Precise
 * Sentinel Restituted (default)

+NOTE: Precise orbit is available after 20 days of the data acquisition time.

+#### DEM type
+Define the DEM source for the Back-Geocoding Coregistration, Topographic Phase Removal and Terrain Correction processing:
+* SRTM 3Sec (default)

+NOTE: SRTM valid in the [-56 deg,+60 deg] range of latitudes.

 #### Azimuth coherence window size

 Define the coherence estimation azimuth window size for the Interferogram processing [integer number of pixels]: 6 is used as default.